 The deposed ruler of Cambodia, Prince Norodom Sihanouk received a warm welcome when he arrived in the North Vietnamese capital recently from Peking.

-The deposed ruler of Cambodia, Prince Norodom Sihanouk received a warm welcome when he arrived in the North Vietnamese capital recently from Peking.
+Background: The deposed ruler of Cambodia, Prince Norodom Sihanouk received a warm welcome when he arrived in the North Vietnamese capital recently from Peking.
 During talks with North Vietnam's leaders, the need for "military solidarity" between the peoples of both countries was stressed.

 The first talks were held shortly after the Prince had arrived in Hanoi by air from Peking.
 The result of those discussions was not revealed, but the North Vietnamese News Agency (VNA) reported that the two leaders had a "cordial conversation".